 Overall, students expressed frustration that they were “guinea pigs” for these curriculum changes, that there was insufficient student consultation, and that still many questions were left unanswered.
-Assistant Dean Sarah Faherty assured students that the details would be figured out if the Winter Intersession were approved and that the change was a positive one.
+Assistant Dean Sara Faherty assured students that the details would be figured out if the Winter Intersession were approved, and that the change was a positive one.

 Assistant Dean Faherty alleged that a two-week intensive intersession would provide students with a relaxed two weeks to take interesting new courses and to socialize with esteemed visiting scholars without missing other coursework, as in the current system.
 She also extolled the intersession because it would allow the Faculty to attract more visiting scholars.
-She stated that, for the proposed intersession next year, the school has “got the best batch of intensive visitors coming that we’ve had the whole time I’ve been here.”
+She stated that, for the proposed intersession next year, she has “secured the best intensive professors we have ever secured.”

 Professor Richard Stacey, another member of the Curriculum Committee, added that the intersession would allow the Faculty to become a “global centre of international excellence,” setting off “intellectual fireworks.”